Dozens of TMT opponents stay put as rough weather thins out Mauna Kea camp

+With one storm just passed and another approaching, the crowd of activists on Mauna Kea demonstrating against the Thirty Meter Telescope thinned out considerably Friday.

+While midday protocols on the closed Mauna Kea Access Road have attracted 1,000 or more protesters on busy weekend days, fewer than 200 people milled around the roadway early Friday afternoon taking selfies or greeting friends.

-The crowds thinned considerably Thursday evening after protest organizers warned that the the weather might get ugly, but the main tents housing the kupuna or Hawaiian elders as well as supplies and a kitchen area remained in place shortly after 7:30 a.m. today.
+The crowd thinned considerably Thursday evening after protest organizers warned that the weather could get ugly.
+But the main tents housing the kupuna — or Hawaiian elders — as well as supplies and a kitchen area remained in place Friday.

-Scott Shishido, a Honolulu attorney who traveled to Mauna Kea to join the protests, slept in his rental car Thursday night, and cooked pancakes on a propane stove set up in the back of the car early today.
+Scott Shishido, a Honolulu attorney who traveled to Mauna Kea to join the protests, slept in his rental car Thursday night and cooked pancakes on a propane stove set up in the back of the car early Friday.

 The winds picked up considerably in the night, and heavy rain prompted him to the break out rain gear, but it was not enough to drive him off the mountain.